-Too many rider are also missing iS.
+Too many riders are also missing it.
 Suspension is probably the most under-rated of the latest crop of Sea-Doo technologies, especially for Sea Doo tours.
 While consumers are flocking to Sea-Doo dealers asking for “the one with the brake”, they often overlook the considerable benefits of riding suspended.

 Why is Your Best Ride with Sea Doo Suspension?

 Almost every other motorized vehicle has suspension.
 Would you ride your car, motorcycle, snowmobile or ATV without it?
 Heck, you probably even have suspension on your bicycle – and certainly have cushioning in your running shoes!
 You haven’t had suspension on the water because it wasn’t available until Sea-Doo invented it – and unless you have a newer Sea-Doo watercraft, you still won’t have it.
 But just because suspension hasn’t been available since Noah built the ark, doesn’t mean it’s not an idea whose time has come…